bxdoan/bxdoan/README.md

 <div align="center">

-> Hard work is worthless for those that don’t believe in themselves.
+> Why should I apologize for being a monster?
+Has anyone ever apologized for turning me into one?

-> — Naruto Uzumaki —
+> — Juuzou Suzuya —

 </div>